emma-dougherty/emma-dougherty/README.md

   ### My projects

-  🎉 Recently graduated from the 16 week professional software development course at CodeClan (a digital skills academy based in Scotland).
+  🎉 Recently graduated from the 16 week professional software development course at CodeClan (a digital skills academy in Edinburgh).
 Here are two of the many projects I worked on:

 - 😸 **[Codo Cato](https://github.com/emma-dougherty/codocato_front-end) | FINAL project:** Join the coding dojo and learn the basics with Mrs. Meowgi in this full-stack educational game for younger children.
 Built with Java/Spring, React Js and PostgreSQL.